 These labels can help you determine how efficient the current unit is if you’re debating replacing the HVAC system shortly.

 An HVAC system has a lifespan of about 15 years before it needs replacement.
 While many systems can operate well beyond that, newer models are more energy-efficient and will save money in the long run.
 If the rental property’s HVAC system is approaching 15 years or older, factor the cost of a new system into your purchase plans.

 As with buying a used car, you’ll want a complete history of the HVAC equipment.
 Ask the current homeowner for a history of the unit.
 Ideally, technicians who have serviced the unit in the past have left a dated job ticket on or near the equipment.

 Regular maintenance isn’t a bad thing; large appliances like HVAC systems will always need repairs.
 If you’re able to find a job record, look for frequent visits or large repairs like a compressor or blower motor.
 This could signal bad things to come for the system.

 Pay attention to room comfort

-It can be hard to get an accurate sense of how well the HVAC works during a brief tour, but if you’re noticeably uncomfortable it may be a sign the system isn’t working properly.
+It can be hard to get an accurate sense of how well the HVAC works.
+But, if you feel temperature changes from room to room it may be a sign the system isn’t working properly.
 If one room feels warmer or draftier than others, it could be a sign of leaking or poor insulation.
 Be sure to clarify that the air conditioning or heat is running before making a judgment.
 If you’re able to look at the thermostat, it may also offer a clue about how well the HVAC system is working.